Akoustolith: Building with Akoustolith

 Although the production of Akoustolith tile was short-lived, its effectiveness in reducing reverberation in ecclesiastical spaces led to its installation in a variety of building types, including commercial, industrial, and institutional structures.
 The acoustical and fireproof nature of Akoustolith was advertised, and to a lesser degree, its ability to resist the condensation of moisture.
 In addition, Akoustolith's aesthetic qualities were touted: the tiles were available in several shades of gray and buff intended to blend with the warm colors of adjacent stone.

 Resembling a stone-like masonry material, Akoustolith tile was incorporated into several of the Guastavino Company's major building projects, including the 1929 construction of the Buffalo Central Terminal.
 Completed in the late 1920s, Fellheimer & Wagner's Buffalo Central Terminal was the largest installation of Akoustolith completed by the Guastavino Company.

 Example projects

-Fellheimer & Wagner's design of the Buffalo Central Terminal, in New York, was the largest installation of Akoustolith completed by the Guastavino Company.
+Fellheimer & Wagner's design of the Buffalo Central Terminal, in New York, was the largest installation of the Akoustolith completed by the Guastavino Company.

 New York architect Bertram Goodhue specified the use of the Guastavino tile in his 1920 design for the Nebraska Capitol.
 Consequently, the Nebraska Capitol features tiled vaults and domes, and meeting rooms constructed with Akoustolith tiles.

 Ralph Adams Cram's 1921 design for the Princeton University Chapel employs the Guastavino Company's Akoustolith tile vaulting.